fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 ① Send data to and receive data from external services and call external APIs.
 ② Implement Apps using predefined patterns and Procedures.
 ③ Implement the process that is external to the pattern on your own.
-④ Stream data which is sent from the device.
+④ Stream data which are sent from the device.
 ⑤ Store information to be added to the stream data, and real-time status, etc.